briankyckelhahn/Dollop/README.md

 and with x increasing to the right and y increasing <em>down</em>.
 Downward-increasing y is a convention often used in the image processing field.
 For example, (1, 3) represents the section of your screen taking about 1/9<sup>th</sup>

 the total screen area and located in the bottom left corner of the screen.</p>

+    	  	      	  <p>If it is critical that the tool drag the item, and not just the region of the screen where the item was found during testing, and you find that the tool is not dragging the item, it may be because the tool is designed to be quick in conducting drags and, if the screen has just changed and the update has not made it to the tool, the tool will be working with an old image.
+So, one way to make your test behave the way you want is to put in a sleep before the <tt>drag</tt>, to ensure that the update gets to the tool.
+Another is to put a <tt>tap</tt> on the <tt>drag</tt>'s target image just before the drag</tt>.
 			  </dd></dl>

 <dl class="method">